FEE AGREEMENT AND IMPORTANT FORMS

 WHAT IS THE CLAIMANT’S APPOINTMENT OF A REPRESENTATIVE FORM?

-The Claimant’s Appointment of a Representative Form is a from created by the SSA.
-This form allows you to appoint a representative to help you with your disability case.
+The Claimant’s Appointment of a Representative Form is created by the SSA.
+It is also known as the 1696.
+This form allows you to appoint a lawyer to help you with your Social Security case.
 This form includes your personal information.
 For example, it includes your name, mailing address, and social security number.

 Both you and your representative sign the form.
-This form is then submitted, by your attorney, to the SSA.
+The form is then sent by your attorney to the SSA.
 Once the SSA receives the form, they associate it with your case file.
 This form proves to the SSA that you have a representative.
-It also allows your representative to talk to the SSA about your case.
-Without the form, the SSA will not release any information about your case to your representative.
+It also allows your lawyer to talk to the SSA about your case.
+Without the form, the SSA will not release any information about your case to your attorney.

 WHAT ARE RELEASES OF INFORMATION?

 Releases of information are forms that give your permission for others to review your medical records.
 For example, the SSA asks you to sign releases of information.
-They need to be able to review your medical records to decide if you are eligible for disability benefits.
-Read here more information about the importance of medical records in your disability case.
+They need to be able to review your medical records to decide if you can receive SSD benefits.
+Review about the importance of medical records in your SSD case.

 LEARN MORE ABOUT THE FEE AGREEMENT

-The Fee Agreement is a contract between you and Cannon Disability Law.
-The Fee Agreement states that you are our client.
+The Fee Agreement is a contract between you and our law firm.
+The Fee Agreement states you are our client.
 It also states that if we win your SSDI and SSI case, we will charge you an attorney fee.
-We will only charge you an attorney fee if we win your disability case.
-If you have more questions read “What Will it Cost?”
+We will only charge you an attorney fee if we win your benefits.
+If you have questions, then review “What Will it Cost?”

-If we do not win your disability case, we will not charge you an attorney fee.
+If we do not win your Social Security benefits, then we will not charge you an attorney fee.

-The fee agreement says, if we win your case, then we will charge you 25% of your back benefit.
-Learn more about back due disability benefits here.
+The fee agreement says if we win your case, then we will charge you 25% of your back benefit.
+Learn about past due SSD benefits.
 However, the SSA caps or limits the amount of the attorney fee.
-Currently, the maximum amount is $7200.
-The attorney fee is whatever is the lessor amount between 25% of your back benefit and the maximum cap.
+Currently, the maximum amount is $9200.
+The attorney fee is whatever amount is less between 25% of your past due benefit and the maximum cap.
+The cap can go up with the cost of living on a yearly basis.

 SIGN THE CONTRACT & APPLY FOR DISABILITY BENEFITS

-Applying for disability benefits with our help is simple.
-Once you sign the fee agreement, we will help you file your application for benefits online at the Social Security website.
+Applying for SSD benefits with our help is simple.
+Once you sign the fee agreement, we will help you file your application for benefits on the Social Security website.
 If you receive SSD benefits, then within 24 months of your onset date of disability, you will also receive Medicare benefits.
-Medicare benefits pay for healthcare.
-Find out more about Medicare benefits here.
+Medicare benefits are health insurance.
+They pay for medical care.
+Find out about Medicare benefits.

 You can also apply for Supplemental Security Income benefits.
 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
 SSI benefits are a “supplement” to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.
-It is also a disability benefit you can receive if you have never had a job.
-However, in order to be eligible for SSI you must meet the disability requirements and the income and asset limitations.
+It is also a benefit you can receive if you have never had a job and can’t work due to disability.
+However, in order to be eligible for SSI your medical condition must meet SSA’s rules.
+Additionally, you must meet the income and asset rules.

-Make sure to apply for SSD and SSI benefits as soon as you know you are not going to be able work due to your disability.
-Disability benefits are tied to the date of your application.
-Additionally, benefits do not pay if you are found disabled after your date last insured.
-Learn more about the date last insured here.
+Make sure to apply for SSDI and SSI benefits as soon as you know you are not going to be able work due to your medical condition.
+Social Security benefits are tied to the date of your application.
+Additionally, benefits do not pay if you become disabled after your date last insured.
+Learn about the date last insured.

-With SSD benefits, you can receive past due benefits one year prior to the date of your application.
-By contrast, SSI benefits begin the day you file your application.
-If you do not apply quickly, you are losing benefits.
+With SSDI benefits, you can receive past due benefits one year prior to the date of your application as long as you weren’t working.
+However, SSI benefits begin the day you file your application.
+If you do not apply quickly, then you are losing benefits.

-If you do not understand the fee agreement or the other important forms, make sure to contact our office.
-Our goal is to get you through the disability process with as little frustration as possible.
+If you do not understand the fee agreement or the other important forms, then make sure to contact our office.
+Our goal is to get you through the Social Security process as easily as possible.
 Contact us today.